Born 1973 in Urbana, Illinois. Lives in Albuquerque, New Mexico.

 Scott Anderson’s process begins with a snippet of memory or a vestigial image lingering in his mind.
 He works intuitively to excavate something new and transformative from the memory.
-This process leads to paintings reminiscent of Surrealism and with their own unique, peculiar language.
-Loose, dreamy narratives are packed in to complex compositional spaces, with deep colors enhancing the drama.
+This process leads to paintings that exhibit their own unique, peculiar language, reminiscent of Surrealism.
+Loose, dreamy narratives are packed into complex compositional spaces with deep colors enhancing the drama.

-Scott Anderson received his BFA from Kansas State University and his MFA from the University of Illinois at Urbana-Champaign, and he attended Skowhegan School of Painting and Sculpture.
-His most recent solo exhibition is Streaming by Lamp and by Fire at Denny Gallery (2018).
-Anderson has had solo exhibitions at the Nerman Museum of Contemporary Art and CES Gallery in Los Angeles and has participated in exhibitions at MCA Chicago, the Parrish Art Museum, The Warhol Museum, the Cranbrook Art Museum, and Kavi Gupta Gallery.
+Scott Anderson received his BFA from Kansas State University, his MFA from the University of Illinois at Urbana-Champaign, and attended Skowhegan School of Painting and Sculpture.
+Anderson is currently an Associate Professor of Painting and Drawing at University of New Mexico College of Fine Arts.
+His most recent solo and two person exhibitions include Biotech at Denny Dimin Gallery (New York, NY), Streaming by Lamp and by Fire at Denny Gallery (New York, NY), Lovers and Thinkers at Galerie Richard (Paris, France), and Supper Club at Nerman Museum of Contemporary Art (Overland Park, KS) among others.
+Anderson has participated in exhibitions at the Museum of Contemporary Art Chicago (Chicago, IL), the Parrish Art Museum (Water Mill, NY), The Andy Warhol Museum (Pittsburgh, PA), the Cranbrook Art Museum (Bloomfield Hills, MI), and Kavi Gupta Gallery (Chicago, IL).
+Anderson was the recipient of the Pollock-Krasner Foundation Grant and The William and Dorothy Yeck Award.
 His work has been featured in numerous publications including Artforum, The New York Times, The Washington Post, The Los Angeles Times, The Chicago Tribune, Art Maze Magazine, and New American Paintings.
-Anderson was the recipient of a Pollock-Krasner Foundation Grant and The William and Dorothy Yeck Award.
-Anderson is currently an Associate Professor of Painting and Drawing at University of New Mexico College of Fine Arts.
+Scott Anderson is represented by Denny Gallery (New York).

 Scott Anderson and Sarah Diver discuss the artist’s current exhibition “Biotech” .